 Want to help create healthy, safe and productive working lives for all Australians?

-We’re a small agency with a big agenda.
+Become a graduate at Safe Work Australia—we’re a small agency with a big agenda.
 Located in the iconic Nishi building in Canberra, we develop national policy for work health and safety (WHS) and workers’ compensation in Australia.
 We are the collector and keeper of national WHS and workers’ compensation data and drive change to improve WHS and workers’ compensation outcomes.

 Our graduate program